-Tekla Structures general arrangement drawings can present pour objectbuilding object that is formed of one or more cast-in-place concrete parts, or a part of a cast-in-place concrete part
+Tekla Structures general arrangement drawings can present pour objectbuilding object that is formed of one or more cast-in-place concrete parts, or parts of cast-in-place concrete parts

 The cast-in-place concrete parts are merged into one pour object if they have the same material grade and pour phase, and if they touch each other.
 Pour objects are visible in pour view.

 geometry, and pour breaks.
 Pour drawings can be used for communicating the sequencing of the pours, and the properties of the pours and pour breaks.

 Options and functionality related to pours are only available if pours are enabled in the model.
 Pours can be enabled in a model by setting the XS_ENABLE_POUR_MANAGEMENT advanced option to TRUE.
 In the default environmentTekla Structures environment that contains basic example settings that are not related to any standards specific to a country or a region

 , pours are only enabled in the (Concrete) Contractor role.

 If the pours are enabled in the model, do not disable the pours using XS_ENABLE_POUR_MANAGEMENT , especially in the middle of the project.
 This may cause problems if you have drawings containing pours, and if you are sharing your model.
 The pours and pour breaks in the model and in the drawings may get invalid, and you may lose all pour-related modeling work.